Stremio/stremio-beamup-cli/README.md

 ### Good to Know

+- we have a [FAQ](https://github.com/Stremio/stremio-beamup-cli/wiki/FAQ) that might help with some quick answers
 - you can use `git push beamup master` to update your projects as well
 - your project must support using the `PORT` process environment variable (if available) as the http server port
 - your project repo must suppport one of the Heroku buildpacks or must have a `Dockerfile`; with Nodejs, simply having a `package.json` in the repo should be sufficient